Candy Csencsits

-Candace Marie "Candy" Csencsits (née Pitts; December 29, 1955 – January 11, 1989) was a professional female bodybuilder and actress in the early 1980s.
+Candace Marie Csencsits (née Pitts; December 29, 1955 – January 13, 1989) was an American professional female bodybuilder and actress in the early 1980s.

 Biography

 Born Candace Marie Pitts in Northampton County, Pennsylvania, to Theodore and Helen Pitts, she became interested in bodybuilding during college while majoring in physical education.
 She placed 5th in her first show and after competing in several shows she achieved professional status.
 As a professional bodybuilder and spokesperson for the sport, she became a pioneer in drug testing for women bodybuilders, served as a judge for the IFBB and was a president of the American Federation of Women's Body Building.

 She was also an actress.
 In 1984, she had a role in a TV movie about bodybuilding called Getting Physical.
 In the 80s she competed against the likes of Rachel McLish, Carla Dunlap, and Cory Everson.
 She placed second in the 1982 Pro World Championship.
 She also finished in the top ten in the Ms. Olympia contest in 1981 and 1982.
 She was at her competitive peak in 1983, when she was runner-up to Dunlap for Ms. Olympia.